How to re:Invent, Episode 4 - Packing and Survival Tricks

 rePlay

 On Thursday night, re:Invent goes out with a bang with the legendary re:Play party.
-On the main stage, you will have some of the best DJs in the world; if you like dancing, this is the place to be.
-There are free food and drinks during the party; the lines can sometimes be very long.
+On the main stage, you will find some of the best DJs in the world; if you like dancing, this is the place to be.
+There will be free food and drinks during the party, though the lines can sometimes be very long.

-The party will be outside at the Las Vegas Festival Grounds; it can be very chilly, so dress accordingly.
+The party will take place outside at the Las Vegas Festival Grounds; it can be very chilly, so dress accordingly.

 Bring your hoodie, jacket, and those earplugs again!

-Shuttle buses go from the venues to the party, or you can take the monorail.
+Shuttle buses run from the venues to the party, or you can take the monorail.
 I normally grab the monorail (AWS often covers monorail fares).

 Summary of What to Expect Day by Day